-QC Standards
+Ethical Standards

-A Code of Practice for holding unregulated media accountable
+A standard for holding unregulated media accountable

-A code of practice is an important document because it details the ethical standards by which a publisher holds itself to.
+Apublisher’s editorial standards code of practice is an important document because it details the ethical standards by which a publisher holds itself to.

 Man talking